Gardening Month by Month To-Do List

 April Gardening Tasks

-5. Apply a 2-3 inch covering of mulch around trees that grow in the lawn to prevent mower and trimmer damage to the trunk.
-Mulch the vegetable garden to preserve moisture and reduce disease.
+- Mulch - Apply a 2-3 inch covering of mulch around young trees that grow in the lawn to prevent mower and trimmer damage to the trunk.
+Mulch vegetable gardens, shrubs and flower beds.

-6. Look out for insect and disease pests: aphids, leafhoppers, crape myrtle bark scale, large patch in lawns, powdery mildew and take-all patch.
+- Scout for insect and disease pests: aphids, caterpillars, leafhoppers, crape myrtle bark scale and powdery mildew.
+In lawns, watch for take-all patch.
 Take appropriate action to prevent excessive damage.
-Manage fire ants with the ‘Texas Two-Step” method. fireant.tamu.edu.
+Manage fire ants with the ‘Texas Two-Step” method. fireant.tamu.edu

 May Gardening Tasks